 Migrating from WordPress.Com to Self-Hosted WordPress

-WordPress.Com is a constrained version of WordPress run by way of Automattic.
-Here, you may create a blog or website in moments without stress about web hosting and deal with your WordPress.
-However, to apply many greater complex plugins and capabilities, and to have the full breadth of customization you choose, you can at some point determine to apply the whole WordPress platform to be had from WordPress.Org and “self-host” it – host it to your personal server, or pay an employer for website hosting offerings.
+WordPress.com is a constrained version of WordPress run by Automattic.
+Here, you may create a blog or website in moments without stress about web hosting and dealing with your WordPress.
+However, to apply many greater complex plugins and capabilities and to have the full breadth of customization you choose, you can at some point determine to use the whole WordPress platform to be had from WordPress.Org and “self-host” it – host it to your server, or pay an employer for website hosting offerings.

-The first manner is to look for an unfastened or paid model of a theme that’s as near in layout as viable to the only you selected at first, and then set up a child subject to adjust the CSS to get it looking as similar as you may to the antique one.
+The first manner is to look for an unfastened or paid model of a theme that’s as near in layout as viable to the only one you selected at first and then set up a child subject to adjust the CSS to get it looking as similar as you may to the antique one.

 The 2nd manner is to rent a developer and get a theme custom-coded that allows you to match your authentic design.